LinearTapeFileSystem/ltfs/README.md

 ### Build and install on FreeBSD

-Note that on FreeBSD, the usual 3rd party man directory is /usr/local/man.  configure defaults to using /usr/local/share/man.
+Note that on FreeBSD, the usual 3rd party man directory is /usr/local/man.
+Configure defaults to using /usr/local/share/man.
 So, override it on the command line to avoid having man pages put in the wrong place.

 ```
 ./autogen.sh